dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 ### ISA Extensions

-ISA evolution has been continuous, it has focused on accelerating specialized workloads, such as cryptography, AI, multimedia, and others.
+ISA evolution has been continuous.
+It has focused on accelerating specialized workloads, such as cryptography, AI, multimedia, and others.
 Utilizing ISA extensions often results in lucrative performance improvements.
 Developers keep finding smart ways to leverage these extensions in general-purpose applications.
 So, even if you're outside of one of these highly specialized domains, you might still benefit from using ISA extensions.

 It's not possible to learn about all specific instructions.
 But we suggest you familiarize yourself with major ISA extensions available on your target platform.
 For example, if you are developing an AI application that uses `fp16` data types, and you target one of the modern ARM processors, make sure that your program's machine code contains corresponding `fp16` ISA extensions.
 If you're developing encryption/decryption software, check if it utilizes crypto extensions of your target ISA.
 And so on.